RMDarth/Chewman-Vulkan/README.md

 <img src="https://img.shields.io/badge/Version%20-0.5a-orange.svg?style=flat-square" alt="Version 0.5a"/>

 A cross-platform 3D Pacman-style game written in pure Vulkan and C++, with minimal dependencies.
-Main dependencies: SDL (windows initialization and controls) and assimp (3D assets loading)
+Main dependencies: SDL (windows initialization and controls) and assimp (3D assets loading).

 Game development is currently in progress (early stage, current version is 0.5a).